Cosmic-Citrus/module-network-tree/readme.md

 # Repo:    module-network-tree

-This purpose of this code is to better understand the relationships between multiple files in a code-base.
+This purpose of this code is to better understand the hierarchical relationships between multiple files in a code-base.

 ## Description